College Football Playoff Rankings: Oregon Ducks on Top, Notre Dame and Georgia Rise

 However, that all changes on Saturday as Indiana travels to Columbus, Ohio, to face the No. 2 Ohio State Buckeyes.
 The Hoosiers have a chance to respond to the doubters, but the Buckeyes are looking to stamp their ticket to the Big Ten Championship Game at Lucas Oil Stadium in Indianapolis, Indiana.

-There are four teams from the Southeastern Conference ranked in the top 12, all with two losses: No. 7 Tennessee, No. 10 Alabama, No. 11 Ole Miss, and No. 12 Georgia.
+There are four teams from the Southeastern Conference ranked in the top 12, all with two losses: No. 11 Tennessee, No. 10 Georgia, No. 9 Ole Miss, and No. 7 Alabama.
 Many college football fans will argue that the SEC is the best conference and deserves the most teams in the postseason, but there are only so many at-large bids available.

 The No. 3 Texas Longhorns currently lead the SEC, and their matchup with No. 15 Texas A&M in the final week of the regular season could be an elimination game for the College Football Playoff.
 With a few weeks remaining before the CFP Selection Committee chooses the 12-team playoff field, the Week 12 rankings update will not give any final answers.

 The top-five teams of Oregon, Ohio State, Texas, Penn State, and Indiana should stay unchanged.
-However, it appears as though the Notre Dame Fighting Irish will benefit from some upsets, jumping up to No. 6.
+Both Alabama and Notre Dame are some of the biggest movers inside the top-10, benefitting from a few upsets,

 The Oregon Ducks are currently on a bye week as they prepare to host the Washington Huskies in Autzen Stadium on Nov.
 30.